Wildflower Guide: The Sunflowers and Other High Season Blooms

 aspen sunflower on mt. crested butte

-While this sunflower may be one of the most common in the Crested Butte area, its population can take a decline in years with heavy June frosts.
-If you get to see this Colorado wildflower, the best ways to identify it from other sunflowers are the five distinct lines in each flower petal and their eastern-facing flowers.
-Another interesting fact is that Aspen Sunflowers have a mutual relationship with ants.
+The Aspen Sunflower is fairly common Colorado wildflower around Crested Butte, but its population can decrease in years with heavy June frosts.
+The best way to identify the Aspen Sunflower from other sunflowers is the five distinct lines in each petal.
+The flowers also grow eastern-facing.
+Aspen Sunflowers have a symbiotic relationship with ants.
 The ants eat the nectar and in return chase away other insects whose larvae might eat the seeds.
+They like to grow in wooded areas and beside streams in the montane to subalpine.
+They typically grow all summer.

 Alpine Sunflower (Hymenoxys grandiflora)